TrelisResearch/arc-agi-2025/llm_python/README.md

 **Fallback Grid Handling**: When programs fail or produce invalid outputs, the system generates 2x2 fallback grids (`[[0, 0], [0, 0]]`).
 These fallback grids participate in the voting system but are naturally down-weighted due to their associated low train accuracy (typically 0.0).
 The voting weight formula `1.0 + 1000.0 * train_accuracy` ensures that successful attempts with higher train accuracy significantly outweigh failed attempts with fallback grids.

+**Task Loading**: The system uses on-demand loading to ensure that only the requested dataset/subset is loaded (e.g., when requesting "arc-prize-2024/evaluation", only evaluation tasks are loaded, preventing test tasks without solutions from overwriting evaluation tasks that have solutions).

 ## ⚠️ Database Migration Notice

 **Important**: Recent updates added new database schema fields for transduction detection.
 If you have an existing programs database, it will be automatically migrated on first run.
 This is a one-time operation and should complete without issues.
 The migration adds the `is_test_transductive` column to track programs that hardcode test outputs for analysis purposes.